Mentor in Training Program at Bread & Butter Farm!

 MIT stands for “Mentor in Training.”

 Throughout your week with us, you’ll find there to be a natural blend of social engagement and internal growth.
-There is plenty of time in your day to engage with your peers one on one, play with, mentor, and teach our campers, and additionally, spend time in a more reflective and introspective space, deepening your relationship with yourself, your community, and the land on which you live.
+There is plenty of time in your day to engage with your peers one on one, and play with, mentor, and teach our campers.

 The MIT program runs in conjunction with the 9 weeks of Camp Bread & Butter.
-Each week we have a maximum of roughly 6 MIT's.
-As an MIT, you are expected to attend our pre-camp staff training in order to meet with our camp staff and gain a full understanding of our camp culture.
+Each week we have about six MITs.
+As an MIT, you will have chances to meet with other MITs and staff at a pre-camp training session.
+MITs arrive at 8:45 each camp day, meet with the staff and are assigned to a camper group and a mentor counselor.
 During a typical camp day, our MITs can be found doing anything from prepping farm fresh snack, harvesting in the greenhouse, leading a game of soccer, teaching a workshop on friendship bracelet making, having a dance party, running water games, telling stories, building fire, whittling, or engaged in a group discussion around land ethics and social justice.
 The day is as diverse as the individuals in the program!

 Who is this right for?